5 Day Guided Tour of the Complete Ring Road of Iceland with Waterfalls & Black Sand Beaches

 After your memorable encounters with these wildlife wonders, we will take you to the Vatsnes Peninsula to see the famously photogenic dragon-shaped sea stack at Hvitserkur, which some say looks like it is drinking from the sea.

-In the summer months from April to October, we will also squeeze in a visit to the Kolugljufur Canyon with its plunging scenic waterfalls.
+At the end of the day we will also squeeze in a visit to the Kolugljufur Canyon with its plunging scenic waterfalls.

 On your last day, you will explore the Borgarfjordur area in West Iceland, a region rich in waterfalls, extraordinary lava formations and much more.